How does Keuro work?

 What is a great deal?

-• Pricey The priciest 25% of listings for this car.
+• Pricey Price in the priciest 25% AND mileage not exceptionally low.
 Seller is asking on the high side.

 Watch out at the very low end: extreme prices usually have a reason.
-High mileage, damage, an awkward option set, or something the seller didn't put in the listing.
+Damage, an awkward option set, or something the seller didn't put in the listing.
 That investigation is on you.
 Keuro just tells you where the price sits, not whether the car is worth it.

 How does option impact work?